-There are many defenses and tactics that insurance companies use to avoid paying claims brought by policyholders for losses caused by severe storms, theft, vandalism, fire and other perils.
+There are many defenses and tactics that insurance companies use to avoid paying legitimate claims brought by policyholders.

-One of the most prominent defenses used by insurance carriers involves the allegation that an insured has made a material misrepresentation.
-While such misrepresentations involve the process of applying for insurance, many policyholders are unaware that there are any issues with the information provided in their application until they file a claim for loss.
-This form of sandbagging of policyholders is common despite the fact that such a practice has been rejected by Florida courts as a viable basis for denying claims.
+One of the most common defenses used by insurance carriers involves the allegation that an insured has made a material misrepresentation in the application for insurance.
+While such misrepresentations involve the process of applying for insurance, many policyholders are unaware that there were any issues with the information provided in their application until after they file a claim for a loss.
+This practice of sandbagging policyholders is common.

 This insurance company defense to paying claims arises out of Florida Statute §627.409, which provides in pertinent part:

 “A misrepresentation, omission or concealment of fact, or incorrect statement may prevent recovery under the contract or policy only if any of the following apply: